sindrebroch/ha-elvia/README.md

 ## Sensors
-- Kapasitetsledd
+- Energy price
+   - Daily tariff (array of hourly values for the day)

-- Forbruksledd
+- Fixed price hourly
 - Fixed price level
 - Fixed price monthly

-- Average [current month / previous month] max hours
+- Average max
-- [Current month / previous month] max hour [1 / 2 / 3]
+   - Current month
+   - Previous month

+- Max hours [1, 2, 3]
+   - Current month
+   - Previous month

 ## Debugging
 If something is not working properly, logs might help with debugging.
 To turn on debug-logging add this to your `configuration.yaml`